 10 Quick Steps to Setting Up an Extension Ladder Properly

 Climbing a ladder can be a little nerve-racking if you are not used to it, and especially if you are afraid of heights.
 Roofers climb ladders everyday-several times per day.
-Here is a step-by-step quick guide to keep you safe:
+Here is a step-by-step quick ladder guide to keep you safe from work related injuries:

 1. Find a dry, hard spot on the ground to set the ladder feet on.
 Make sure the area is free of debris.
 Don’t set it on a tarp or other surface that can be slippery.